mragis/learn-azureDevOps/README.md

  4. Enable Production pre-deployment After Stage trigger
  5. Modify Production job deploy task to use `workshop-prod`
  6. Save; trigger a build
+:ne

+## Managed

+With an understanding of Azure DevOps using the classic interface, rebuilding the pipelines in YAML allows the source repository to manage its own build configuration.

+### Step A.1: An Empty Pipeline